joshbegley/nyt-latest/previous.md

 `The actor and activist Jane Fonda said the U.S. is facing “two existential crises — climate and democracy.”`\
 https://www.nytimes.com/video/climate/100000011169969/climate-nyt-activism-environment-jane-fonda.html

-**Zelensky Is Expected to Warn Russia’s Aggression Won’t Stop at Ukraine’s Borders**\
+**In U.N.
+Speech, Zelensky Is Expected to Warn Russia’s War Won’t Stop at Ukraine’s Borders**\
 `President Volodymyr Zelensky is seeking to convey the critical urgency of his nation’s plight to world leaders increasingly distracted by competing global crises and domestic political pressures.`\
 https://www.nytimes.com/2026/09/23/world/europe/ukraine-russia-zelensky-unga.html